-Even though the buildings and units are not located in an SFHA, as mentioned above, they could be flooded by a flooding event of greater magnitude than a 1% annual chance flood.
+Even though the structure is not located in an SFHA, as mentioned above, it could be flooded by a flooding event of greater magnitude than a 1% annual chance flood.
 In fact, more than twenty-five percent of all losses in the NFIP occur to buildings located outside the SFHA in Zone B, C, or X. More than one fourth of all policies purchased under the NFIP protect buildings located in these zones.
 That risk is just not as great as the flood risk to buildings located in SFHAs.
-In order to offer flood insurance protection to owners of such buildings, the NFIP offers two types of flood insurance policies: the Standard Policy and the Preferred Risk Policy (PRP).
-The PRP is available at low cost for buildings located outside the SFHA with little or no loss history.
-Information about the PRP and how one can apply is enclosed.
+In order to offer flood insurance protection to owners of such buildings, the NFIP offers two types of flood insurance policies: the Standard Policy and a policy for flood insurance at low rates.
+The low-rate policy is available for buildings located outside the SFHA with little or no loss history.
 The Standard Policy is available for all other buildings.
 Individual flood risk situations and insurance needs should be discussed with an insurance agent or company before making a final decision regarding flood insurance coverage.